-The state of Colorado has established the School Counselor Corps Grant Program (SCCGP).
-The SCCGP receives an annual appropriation of \$12 million from the General Assembly.
+The state of Colorado has established the School Counselor Corps Grant Program (SCCGP).75 The SCCGP receives an annual appropriation of \$12 million from the General Assembly.
 This funding supports approximately 160-180 schools across the state per year.
 Elementary, middle, and high schools are eligible recipients.
 In general, SCCGP-funded high schools have higher than state average FAFSA completion rates compared to schools not funded by the grant program.
+For example, FAFSA completion rates for Cohort 6 (the most recently-completed cohort) of the SCCGP were between 6-10 percentage points higher than the state average over the four-year grant cycle.
+This program is an example of what is possible when dedicated funding and support are available to train school staff to support families in completing the FAFSA.